-The Evolution of Management: From Ancient Times to the Present
+The Evolution of Management: From Ancient Egypt to the 21st Century

-The Evolution of Management: From Ancient Times to the Present
+The Evolution of Management: From Ancient Egypt to the 21st Century

-The concept of management has been around since ancient times, but it was not until the late 19th century that the first modern school of thought on management emerged.
+The concept of management has been around for centuries, with the first modern school of thought emerging in the late 19th century.
 This was based on Frederick Taylor's principles of scientific management, which gained a lot of popularity due to its use of scientific techniques.
 In Asia, the Chinese began to develop the idea of bureaucracy during the Han Dynasty (206 BC — 220 AD).
-This system was not formal but depended on the discretion of the academics themselves, and it also introduced the idea of meritocracy, as selection and promotion within a bureaucracy were based on a test of Confucian teaching.
-Before the industrial revolution, there was no real “management” as we know it today.
+This system was not formal but depended on the discretion of the academics themselves, and it also introduced the idea of meritocracy.

 Doug Pelletiu